Photo courtesy of Ryan Milrad

 • Long-term economic stability for rural and urban communities alike

-It is structural investment in Idaho’s independent food future.
+This isn't transactional sponsorship.
+It's a structural investment in Idaho's independent food future.